pwillis-els/terraformsh/README.md

  - AWS CLI (only for aws_bootstrap command)

 # Usage
-  You can specify most options and commands multiple times, as Terraform will allow you to pass options multiple times.
-This allows you to split up your configuration among multiple files/paths to keep it DRY.
+  Change to the directory of a Terraform module and run `terraformsh` with any Terraform commands and arguments you'd normally use.
+If you run a command like `terraformsh plan`, Terraformsh will first run `terraform validate`, which will first run `terraform get`, which will first run `terraform init`.
+  Each time, Terraformsh will pass default options that you _probably_ want, but you can override these options multiple ways.

+  Terraformsh also supports passing multiple commands in one command-line (see *Examples* section) as well as multiple of the same option.

+  You can also tell Terraformsh to change to a specific directory before running commands, so you don't have to do it yourself.
+This can be put into a config file in a local directory, making it easy to separate your modules and config files.

+  You can pass *TFVARS* ('*.backend.tfvars', '*.backend.sh.tfvars', '*.tfvars.json',
+  '*.tfvars', '*.sh.tfvars.json', '*.sh.tfvars') after *OPTIONS* to pass these files to Terraform commands as needed.
+Or you can specify them using their accompanying OPTION (see below).
+Finally, if there exist files in any parent directory named `backend.sh.tfvars`, `terraform.sh.tfvars.json`, or `terraform.sh.tfvars`, those will be loaded automatically as well (this behavior can be disabled).

-  You can override the following defaults with environment variables, or set them in a bash configuration file (`/etc/terraformsh`, `~/.terraformshrc`, and `.terraformshrc`):
+  You can override the following default variables with environment variables, or set them in a bash configuration file (`/etc/terraformsh`, `~/.terraformshrc`, `.terraformshrc`, `terraformsh.conf`):

     TERRAFORM=terraform
     TF_PLANFILE=terraform.plan